ngovil/Jira_Google-Sheets_Integration/README.md

 Delete all the code currently in the page and paste in the code from the thirdCode.gs page.

-Save the project and name it "JIRA".
+Save the project.

-Go back to the google sheets page and reload.
+Go back to the Google Sheet and reload.

-There should now be another category in the navigation bar called "Jira".
+There should now be another category in the navigation bar called "JIRA".

-You are now ready to begin using the Jira integration applet.
+You are now ready to begin using the add-on.